Martin Shanahan

-Martin Shanahan (born 1973) is an Irish public servant.
-He has been CEO of IDA Ireland since 2014.
+Martin Shanahan (born 1973) is a former Irish public servant, CEO of inward investment agency IDA Ireland from 2014 to 2022, now a partner at Grant Thornton Ireland.
+During his 8 years heading the IDA, which encompassed Brexit, the COVID-19 pandemic and a major change to US corporate taxation policy, multinational presence in Ireland grew by a significant percentage, and employment in that sector grew from around 160,000 to over 300,000.
+The holder of multiple degrees and a professor at University College Dublin, he initially worked in the hospitality trade, including management of hotels.

-Early life
+Early life and education

 Shanahan was born in Abbeydorney, County Kerry.

-He holds a H.Dip (Higher Diploma in Hotel and Catering Management), and an M.Sc., from Dublin Institute of Technology, as well as a B.Sc.
+He studied at Cathal Brugha Street DIT, and holds a H.Dip (Higher Diploma) in Hotel and Catering Management, and an M.Sc., from Dublin Institute of Technology, as well as a B.Sc.
 (Mgmt.) and M.A.
 (1994) from Trinity College Dublin, and an M.Res (Master of Educational Research) from Lancaster University.

-Career

-Early career
+Early career - hospitality

+Shanahan's early experience was in the hospitality industry, working in bars and hotels from what he describes as an early age, including with the Sinnott chain, eventually managing hotels.

+Public sector

-Shanahan's early experience was in the hotel industry and Irish public sector roles including Fáilte Ireland, the Irish tourism promotion and development authority, and CERT (a State tourism training body).
-According to his resume, Shanahan worked in some private Irish hotels (e.g. Sinnott Hotels).
+Shanahan moved to the public sector, taking roles including at Fáilte Ireland, the Irish tourism promotion and development authority, and in regional operations and management of CERT (a State tourism training body).

+Forfás

-Shanahan worked from 2005 to 2014 in Forfás, an Irish state-funded policy agency which advised government on enterprise, trade, science, technology, and innovation, with a staff of 90.
-Shanahan worked in a number of Forfás roles before becoming head of the policy unit in 2010.
-Forfas was dissolved in 2014, as part of the then Government's commitment to reducing the number of Irish State quangos, and its functions were transferred to the Department of Jobs, Enterprise and Innovation, Enterprise Ireland, the Industrial Development Authority and the Health and Safety Authority.
+He worked from 2005 to 2014 in Forfás, an Irish state-funded policy agency which advised government on enterprise, trade, science, technology, and innovation, with a staff of 90.
+Shanahan worked in a number of Forfás roles before becoming CEO in 2010.
+Forfas was dissolved in 2014, as part of the Government's commitment to reducing the number of Irish State quangos, and its functions were transferred to the Department of Jobs, Enterprise and Innovation, Enterprise Ireland, the Industrial Development Authority and the Health and Safety Authority.

 IDA Ireland

-Shanahan took up the position of CEO of IDA Ireland on 1 September 2014.
+Shanahan held the position of CEO of IDA Ireland from 2014 to 2022.
 The role was described by journalist Colm Kelpie as "part politician, part diplomat, and part salesman".
-Shanahan has highlighted the availability of talent above all, and satisfaction with the quality of the country's third-level education system as reasons why Ireland has been so popular with multinational companies.
+Shanahan highlighted the availability of talent above all, and satisfaction with the quality of the country's third-level education system, as reasons why Ireland has been so popular with multinational companies.